 Inscribe one or more of our siddurim, to mark a celebration, special occasion or achievement, or to honour the memory of a loved one.
-Each siddur will bear an elegant, personalized bookplate to acknowledge the mitzvah of your gift to Beth Tzedec.
+Each siddur will bear an elegant, personalized bookplate to acknowledge the mi bookplate to acknowledge the mitzvah of your gift to Beth Tzedec.